tatsukamijo/Cafemap/README.md

 "Cafe_map" is a simple app based on Google map.

-It provides users with infomation, especially of WiFi and charging ports, about each Starbucks shop.
+It provides users with infomation about WiFi and charging ports for each Starbucks shop.

 Since I'm a heavy user of Starbucks, I've really wanted this kind of app that allows users to get information about charging ports of each shop.